GeoscienceAustralia/flowtools/LASextractor/README.md

 [Figure 1]

-LASextractor was used to extract a set of LIDAR xyz points within 10m of the line shapefile, and their elevations were plotted vs distance along the line (Figure 2).
-The user then interactively defined a line marking the drain invert (red dotted line in Figure 2), a feature which shows up fairly clearly in the LIDAR points.
+LASextractor was used to extract a subset of the LIDAR xyz points within 10m of the line shapefile, which is small enough to fit easily in memory, and includes points both inside the drain and near its banks.
+These point elevations were plotted vs distance along the line (Figure 2).
+The user then interactively defined a line marking the drain invert by clicking on the plot (red dotted line in Figure 2).
+This is possible because the drain invert which shows up fairly clearly in the LIDAR point subset, as a narrow band of points plotting a few metres below most others.

 ![profile](Drain_bedProfile.png?raw=true)